WhoSoup/factom-p2p/README.md

 The P2P package consists of these major components:

 1. **Network** is the publicly visible interface that applications use to interact with the p2p network.
-It's initialized with an immutable **Configuration** object and other components all have a back reference to the network so they can interact with each other.
+It's initialized with a **Configuration** object and other components all have a back reference to the network so they can interact with each other.
 2. **Controller** is the heart of the p2p package.
 It's split over several files, separated by area of responsibility.
 The controller handles accepting/creating new connections, peer management, and data routing.
+The controller has a **PeerStore** that holds all active peer connections.
 3. **Peer**s are connections to another node.
 Each peer has an active TCP connection and a **Protocol**, which translates **Parcel**s into a format the peer can understand.

 ### Lifecycles